 Interview with Callum Innes

-On view at i8 gallery from June 9th-August 6th is a solo show by the Scottish painter, Callum Innes.
-Born in Edinburgh in 1962, he studied at Gray’s School of Art and the Edinburgh College of Art.
+The Scottish painter, Callum Innes was born in Edinburgh in 1962, he studied at Gray’s School of Art and the Edinburgh College of Art.
 Erin Honeycutt sat down with him at i8 gallery the day of the opening to discuss his past and future work.

 I was most curious initially about Innes’ views on the placement of his work within the abstract painting tradition and the trajectory of this tradition.
 He explains that abstraction has always been important to him; Barnett Newman and Mark Rothko made an impression on him as a younger artist, but more important than these figures in the abstract painting tradition is the language used to carry the tradition forward.
 Innes explains how his continuation of the language of abstraction became a process of removing reference from the work: